locationtech/udig-platform/docs/user/en/Transform dialog.rst

    of your output format when choosing a name.
 Many formats such as shape file are unable to handle names that contain spaces, punctuation or start with a number.

--  **Expression**: The `Constraint Query Language <Constraint%20Query%20Language.html>`_ used to generate the values on output.
-Use the drop down arrow on the right to cycle the `Expression viewer <Expression%20viewer.html>`_ through several helpful options.
+-  **Expression**: The :doc:`Constraint Query Language` used to generate the values on output.
+Use the drop down arrow on the right to cycle the :doc:`Expression viewer` through several helpful options.

 How would you like to handle the result
 =======================================